Carsharing: Difference from traditional car rentals

-With carsharing, individuals have access to private cars without having costs and responsibilities associated with car ownership (except for fractional ownerships).
-Some carshare operations (CSOs) cooperate with local car rental firms, in particular in situations wherein classic rental may be the cheaper option.
+With car sharing, individuals have access to private cars without having costs and responsibilities associated with car ownership (except for fractional ownerships).
+Some car share operations (CSOs) cooperate with local car rental firms, in particular in situations wherein classic rental may be the cheaper option.

-The insurance policies on carsharing greatly varies among companies, but all carsharing firms provide insurance that at least meets the legal minimum requirements for the given region of operation.
-Rob Lieber of The New York Times has criticized carsharing firms such as Zipcar for the paltry coverage afforded carsharing drivers.
+The insurance policies on carsharing greatly varies among companies, but all car sharing firms provide insurance that at least meets the legal minimum requirements for the given region of operation.
+Rob Lieber of The New York Times has criticized car sharing firms such as Zipcar for the paltry coverage afforded car sharing drivers.